· 5 min read

 When you visit this website, you’re using an HTTP connection to fetch the content.
 HTTP/1 and HTTP/2 both use TCP sockets to establish a connection.

-TCP is a helful tool, as it provides reliability to your network connections, guaranteeing a datastream’s integrity in and delivery through receipts.
+TCP is a helpful tool, as it provides reliability to your network connections, guaranteeing a datastream’s integrity in and delivery through receipts.
 These receipts, however, do incur additional overhead on the connection.
 When a TCP packet is lost, the connection will wait for the packet to be retransmitted before continuing.
 This can be a problem for applications that need to send data quickly, such as online games and audio/video calls where real-time interaction is critical.
 For some applications, this overhead is too much or simply unnecessary, and they prefer to use UDP instead.

 What is UDP?